marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 cd $cwd
 ```

-And then run it with `bash cloneRepository.sh orginisation orginal-repo new-repo`
+And then run it with `bash cloneRepository.sh organisation orginal-repo new-repo`, for example `bash cloneRepository.sh marcusoftnet salt-jsfs-reactstarter salt-jsfs-reactstarter`.

 ## Summary

 This was pretty fun to work with.
 That `hub` command opened up the possibilities and made for a nice, short and useful command.